 - Hepatitis C, HIV, and other blood-borne illnesses, especially for people who inject cocaine

-Additionally, the withdrawal effects, especially depression and fatigue, from cocaine use can lead to addiction.
+Additionally, the withdrawal effects, especially depression, and fatigue, from cocaine use can lead to addiction.
 As the high wears off, people use cocaine to counteract the symptoms.
 Cocaine use becomes a dangerous, vicious, and addictive cycle that is hard to stop.
-Fortunately, there are excellent programs that help people overcome addiction to cocaine.
+Fortunately, there are excellent programs that help people overcome their addiction to cocaine.

 Are You Already Addicted to Cocaine?

 You don’t have to overdose on cocaine (or any drug) to need help.
 Many cocaine addicts lead functional lives, all the while battling the demon that is drug addiction.

 How do you know if you’re addicted to cocaine?
 You may experience some of the common withdrawal symptoms, such as anxiety, depression and aggression, paranoia, and strong cravings for the drug.
 Other signs include changes in behaviour, eating habits, and self-care and hygiene.
 Addicts tend to lose interest in things they enjoy, such as hobbies and spending time with friends and loved ones.
 As addiction grows, cocaine addicts may experience financial difficulties and find themselves in legal trouble.